publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch27/schIII/m__us_usc_t2_s1722.md

         (3) __Vacancies__

-            A vacancy in the Board shall be filled in the manner in which the original appointment was made under subsection (a) of this section, except that the Librarian may fill the vacancy from a list of candidates previously submitted by the organization or organizations involved.
+            A vacancy in the Board shall be filled in the manner in which the original appointment was made under subsection (a), except that the Librarian may fill the vacancy from a list of candidates previously submitted by the organization or organizations involved.
 Any member appointed to fill a vacancy shall be appointed for the remainder of the term of the member’s predecessor.

 ([Pub.
 L. 106–474, title I, § 122][/us/pl/106/474/s122], Nov.
 9, 2000, [114 Stat.
 2088][/us/stat/114/2088]; [Pub.
 L. 110–336, § 2(a)(2)][/us/pl/110/336/s2/a/2], Oct.
 2, 2008, [122 Stat.
 3726][/us/stat/122/3726].)